WELCOME to the website of the

 Copy the following link into your internet browser to access the survey.

 NORBECK SOCIETY ALERT - SPEARFISH CANYON/BISMARCK LAKE LAND EXCHANGE

+SD Game Fish and Parks has paused all planning on this project.
+Proposals to include funding for the land exchange in the 2017 SD state budget were not successful.
 On this website, look under What You Can Do menu item, Comment on Issues submenu item for Norbeck Society position statement and contact information for federal, state, and local officials.

 NORBECK SOCIETY'S ADOPT AN ALLOTMENT PROJECT